Karl Marx: Legacy

 Politically, Marx's legacy is more complex.
 Throughout the 20th century, revolutions in dozens of countries labelled themselves "Marxist"—most notably the Russian Revolution, which led to the founding of the Soviet Union.
 Major world leaders including Vladimir Lenin, Mao Zedong, Fidel Castro, Salvador Allende, Josip Broz Tito, Kwame Nkrumah, Jawaharlal Nehru, Nelson Mandela, Xi Jinping, Joseph Stalin and Thomas Sankara have all cited Marx as an influence.
 Beyond where Marxist revolutions took place, Marx's ideas have informed political parties worldwide.
 Many prominent communist revolutionaries and activists throughout the world such as Rosa Luxemburg, Bhagat Singh, Ernst Thälmann, Che Guevara, Chandra Shekhar Azad, Antonio Gramsci and Fred Hampton were deeply influenced by Marxist ideology.

 In countries associated with Marxism, political opponents have blamed Marx for millions of deaths, while others argue for a distinction between the legacy and influence of Marx specifically, and the legacy and influence of those who have shaped his ideas for political purposes.
 Arthur Lipow describes Marx and his collaborator Friedrich Engels as "the founders of modern revolutionary democratic socialism."

 The cities of Marks, Russia and Karl-Marx-Stadt, Germany, now known as Chemnitz, were named after Marx.
 In May 2018, to mark the bicentenary of his birth, a statue of him by leading Chinese sculptor Wu Weishan and donated by the Chinese government was unveiled in his birthplace of Trier, Germany.
 The then-European Commission president Jean-Claude Juncker defended Marx's memory, saying that today Marx "stands for things which he is not responsible for and which he didn't cause because many of the things he wrote down were redrafted into the opposite".
 In 2013, UNESCO added two documents with Marx's handwriting to its Memory of the World International Register.
 These are his annotated first edition of Das Kapital Volume 1 and a manuscript page from The Communist Manifesto.
 These are held among more of Marx's papers at the International Institute of Social History in Amsterdam.

 As well as influencing 20th century cinema, Marx's life and times and his principal works have all been represented in film as subjects in their own right.
 Films depicting Marx and his ideas range from documentary to fictional drama, art house and comedy.
 In 2017, The Young Karl Marx received good reviews for both its historical accuracy and its brio in dealing with intellectual life.
+The Chinese donghua web series The Leader was commissioned by the Chinese Communist Party as part of the celebration of the 200th anniversary of Marx's birth.